What is Ankylosing Spondylitis?

 The most commonly used example is prednisone.
 These drugs suppress the immune system and shut down the inflammatory process.
 Steroids are generally used to bring the disease under control but they don’t prevent the damage to joints.
 Steroids are used usually as short courses because of the risk of side effects from long-term use.

 Biologic medicines are used when other medications have been tried but severe symptoms are still present.
 Medicines like Enbrel® are made from human proteins that get right to the source of the problem.
-Enbrel catches onto and restrains another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
+Enbrel® catches onto and restrains another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF often plays a part in causing the pain and stiffness in AS.
-Enbrel works by blocking the effects of too much TNF which means that it cannot start the process that leads to inflammation.
+Enbrel® works by helping to block the effects of too much TNF which means that it cannot start the process that leads to inflammation.

 Other ways to control your symptoms: